 (All levels; commands, classroom vocabulary)

-- You can play this game with both a whole class or dividing in two teams.
+- You can play this game with both a whole class or dividing into two teams.

-- When an object is called, rest of students rumage through their things and bring that object to the front of the classroom.
+- When an object is called, the rest of the students rummage through their things and bring that object to the front of the classroom.

-- First student to bring requested object, gets a point.
-Player with most point, gets to go to the front and call out cards.
+- The first student to bring the requested object gets a point.
+The player with the most points gets to go to the front and call out cards.

-- Have students play three or four rounds, in order to not overdo activity.
+- Have students play three or four rounds to avoid overdoing the activity.

 When working with games, let loose your creativity to build a motivating environment in your classroom.
-Remember that emotions are an important part of the learning process!
-Enjoy this material with your class and let us know how you liked it!
+Remember that emotions are an essential part of the learning process!
+Enjoy this material with your class, and let us know how you liked it!

 DownloadsClick link to download and view these files